-The Corporate Compliance Program Oversight consists of the Board of Trustees Corporate Compliance Committee, Management Compliance Committee and the Compliance Officer.
+The Corporate Compliance Program Oversight consists of the BOT Corporate Compliance Committee, Management Compliance Committee, Agency-specific Medicaid Compliance Committees and the CO.

-Board of Trustees: The Board of Trustees (BOT) authorized the development and implementation of an effective Corporate

-Compliance Program at CCDA.
-The BOT has appointed the Executive Committee to function as the Corporate Compliance Committee of the BOT.
+Board of Trustees: The BOT authorized the development and implementation of an effective Corporate Compliance Program at CCDA, and has designated a subcommittee to function as the Corporate Compliance Committee of the BOT.
 The BOT Corporate Compliance Committee is responsible for approving and overseeing the Corporate Compliance Plan, the Code of Conduct and the Annual Work Plan, along with ensuring that CCDA has an effective Corporate Compliance Program.
-The BOT Corporate Compliance Committee has a direct line of communication with the Compliance Officer (CO) and will be kept informed of compliance-related issues through, minimally, a semi-annual report and as needed from the CO or CEO.
+The BOT Corporate Compliance Committee has a direct line of communication with the CO and will be kept informed of compliance-related issues through a quarterly report and as needed from the CO or CEO.

-Compliance Committee: The Management Compliance Committee is comprised of Compliance Department staff, Human Resources Director, IT Director/Security Officer, Chief Program Officer, Chief Fiscal/Operating Officer (CFO/COO), Controller, Director of Quality and Performance Improvement.
+Management Compliance Committee: Management Compliance Committee comprised of Compliance Department staff, Human Resources Director, IT Director/Security Officer, Chief Program Officer, Chief Financial Officer (CFO), Controller, Director of Quality and Performance Improvement.
 This committee serves as an informational and advisory resource for Compliance, to facilitate collaboration and communication about compliance audits, risks, and work plan topics.
+The Committee Charter outlines this committee's membership and responsibilities.